Transitioning back to school: tips for young psychiatric patients

 At Northwell Health’s Early Treatment Program, teens and young adults who are experiencing psychotic symptoms obtain early intervention to reduce symptoms and improve long-term outcomes.
 This includes helping them successfully return to school as part of their recovery.

-Through the Early Treatment Program, patients obtain personalized care from licensed Mental Health Counselors to support their successful return to school.
-This includes providing them with tips and guidance to ease the transition.
+Through the Early Treatment Program, patients obtain personalized care (including tips and guidance) from licensed mental health counselors to support their successful return to school.
+We can help with the following:

 Managing schedules and deadlines is a skill that is particularly important for young psychiatric patients.
 Being late for a class or missing a homework assignment due to a lack of planning or time management not only creates problems at school, it can create unnecessary stress and trigger negative feelings and emotions.
 One of the most important strategies recommended by Early Treatment Program counselors is to develop a plan for getting organized.
 They recommend getting in the habit of using a daily planner, app or gadget to keep track of daily schedules, activities and assignments.